Rizwana Hasan: Career

 Hasan got involved in the shipbreaking industry, first suing the breaking yards in Chittagong in 2003 for, among other reasons, bringing health hazards to the workers, poor working conditions, and improper waste disposal.
 In response, in March 2003 the court declared shipbreaking without an environmental clearance from the appropriate department illegal.
 Hasan continues to strive for more labour rights and a safer working environment in the industry.
 She has also successfully sued organizations involved in filling lakes to build real estate, the improper use of polythene, hill cutting, deforestation, shrimp farming, and building illegal establishments on St. Martin's Island.

+Controversies

+On 6 March 2026, leaders and activists of Bangladesh Jamaat-e-Islami held a rally in Dhaka demanding an investigation into alleged irregularities in the 12 February parliamentary elections.
+Speaking near Baitul Mukarram National Mosque, party leaders accused Foreign Minister Khalilur Rahman and former adviser Syeda Rizwana Hasan of involvement in “election engineering”.
+The protest followed remarks by Rizwana Hasan suggesting that groups opposed to women’s rights should not become mainstream political forces, which Jamaat leaders interpreted as an implied admission that certain parties were deliberately kept out of power.

 Awards

 Under Hasan's leadership, BELA won the Global 500 Roll of Honor in 2003 by the United Nations Environment Program.
 She herself won: